You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 Inflammation of the surface of the mucous membrane that lines the digestive system (mouth sores, diarrhea, blood in stools, abdominal pain, difficulty swallowing)

 • Maintain good mouth hygiene.
-Regular teethbrushing with a soft toothbrush or Toothette®, and
+Brush your teeth regularly with a soft toothbrush or Toothette®.

 • Regular use of mouthwashes, especially after meals and at bedtime.
 Use alcohol-free mouthwashes.